 As we talked, I realized: she is it.
 Jen was the embodiment of demure.
-She lived on her own terms—going out only when it suited her, drinking espresso martinis, and going to bed at a reasonable hour.
+She lived on her own terms.
+Went out only when it suited her.
+Danced with her eyes closed and her dainty arms raised.
+She sipped on espresso martinis.
+Dabbed her lips with a napkin before reapplying her lip gloss.
+She changed into pajamas at night and went to bed at a reasonable hour.
 She wasn’t trying to impress anyone.
-She just existed in her own soft, intentional way, and I was enchanted “how the fuck does she do it?”
+She just existed in her own soft, mindful way.
+I was enchanted.
+How the fuck does she do it?

-We went down to the Fry the Coop below her apartment to eat fried chicken sandwiches.
+We went down to the Fry the Coop below her apartment and both ordered chicken sandwiches.
 She ate her food.
 I devoured mine.
-And, after dinner when she declared it was her bedtime, I was impressed.
-There’s nothing more respectable for young adults than having a bedtime.
-I hugged her goodbye and our nights went their separate ways.
+After dinner, when she declared it was her bedtime, I was impressed.
+I hugged her goodbye and we went our separate ways.
+I didn’t find myself asleep until long past midnight.

 I envied Jen.
-I imagined her waking up the next morning in her Brooklinen sheets, her room warm with the scent of Le Labo candles and Aesop incense2, doing her skincare routine of Kiels and other brands I can’t pronounce.
+I imagined her waking up the next morning in her Brooklinen sheets, her room warm with the scent of Le Labo candles and Aesop incense4, doing her Kiels skincare routine.
 She would walk over to her loft window and sip green tea before whipping out a shadow work journal and doing her morning yoga.
-Meanwhile, I spent mig night bar hopping with acquaintances, sloshed off whiskey shots and post-work fatigue.
-I wouldn’t find myself asleep until long past midnight.
+It all seemed so effortless.

 If Jen was the definition of demure.
-Then I — in that moment — was its antithesis.
+Then I—in that moment—was its antithesis.

 I wouldn’t normally feel the need to clarify something like this, but in the conversation of “Brat” and “Demure” sexuality is kind of an important thing to note.
 Griffin’s the kind of straight guy who wears tote bags and Birkenstocks, so the algorithm feeds him “brat”/”demure” content whether he understands it or not.